-How to tell one online registration platform form another
+How to tell one online registration platform from another

 Online registration is a broad term that covers more territory than an Airbus 380.

 Within that massive category are many subcategories, each catering to a different set of needs.
 To determine which type of registration software best suits your program, think of what is most challenging for you.
 Besides getting people signed up for something, what is your main objective?

 - Scheduling kids for gymnastics?